 You will feel relaxed but will still be awake.
 You can talk to the dentist, and hear what they say to you, but you won’t necessarily remember everything once the visit is over.

 For most people, the relaxed sensation created by nitrous oxide sedation is very pleasant.
 Occasionally people don’t like the sensation it creates, and other options can be considered.

 Oral anxiety relieving (anxiolytic) medications (such as temazepam) are sometimes prescribed by dentists or doctors to help anxious patients relax.
 A short-acting, small, single dose is usually taken one hour before the dental appointment.

 Medication should only be taken following discussion with your dentist or doctor.
 You will need someone to accompany you to and from the dental visit as you cannot safely drive a car while under the influence of anxiolytic medication.

 This type of sedation involves receiving medication through a drip placed into a vein of the arm or hand.
 Intravenous (IV) sedation is provided by a dental sedationist (a dentist with advanced training in sedation) or an anaesthetist.
 It can be undertaken at a dental practice that has additional equipment, or in a hospital.

 Under IV sedation, patients are relaxed and may drift off into a light sleep, but they can respond to verbal prompts.
 Possible side effects include drowsiness and nausea after the procedure.
-Patients should not drive themselves home after intravenous sedation.
+You should not drive yourself home after IV sedation.